-In a stroke of marketing genius, he used the term to help sell London industrialists on the ability of his new steam engines to more efficiently produce one of our most precious resources.
+In a stroke of marketing genius, eighteenth-century Scottish engineer James Watt coined the term “horsepower” to help sell London industrialists on the ability of his new steam engines to more efficiently produce beer.

 Observing the strong draft horses at the heart of the London breweries, Watt reckoned one horse could turn a 12-foot mill wheel 144 times per hour.
 He also estimated the horse could pull with 180 pounds of force.

 This allowed the bean counters to calculate how much money running steam engines would save their companies compared to horses.

-And now we all accept that one horsepower equals 33,000 ft·lbf/min (about 745 watts).
+Thanks to Watt, we all accept that one horsepower equals 33,000 ft·lbf/min (about 745 watts).

 But horsepower figures can be too abstract to get our heads around.
 Here are some examples to add context.

 - A healthy person can produce about 1.2 hp briefly, and 0.1 hp indefinitely

-• The average horse is capable of 14.9 hp at its peak
+- The average horse is capable of 14.9 hp at its peak

 - The Lotus Evija supercar makes 2,000 hp